ryanep/website/readme.md

 - Content managed via CMS using Contentful.
 - Use of i18n for localisation.
 - Fully typed, including generated GraphQL types.
-- Components styling using styled-components.
+- Components styling using Tailwind CSS.
 - Terraform for infrastructure.

 ## Screenshot